sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The service is offered by a (semi)governmental or public Service Provider.
 The Use Case therefore explicitly covers Citizen-to-Government as well as Business-to-Government contexts.
 This profile is not limited to these contexts, nor intended to exclude Business-to-Consumer and Business-to-Business contexts, but additional considerations may be applicable in those other contexts.

-The Service Provider or OpenID Client request either an authenticated identifier, attributes or both from the OpenID Provider.
-As target user audiences are diverse, multiple types of identifiers can be supported.
+The Service Provider or OpenID Client requests either an authenticated identifier, attributes or both from the OpenID Provider.
+As target End-User audiences are diverse, multiple types of identifiers can be supported.

 ## Representation
 This profile supports several Use Cases for Representation Relationships, which apply when an End-User intends to consume an online service on behalf of a Natural or Juridical Person (the Service Consumer), where authentication and authorization is required.
 The End-User in these Use Cases is a Natural Person, representing the Service Consumer through a Representation Relationship.
 The relationship has to be formalized and may be either a direct relationship, either voluntarily or on legal grounds, or a chain of Representation Relationships.
 The formalization of these relationships is out of scope of this profile.